 Alleles mutation probability is user-defined, but the default value is set to 10−4 mutations

-per loci, which is within the range of spontaneous mutation rates estimated at particular genes in different organisms (Eyre-Walker and Keightley, 1999; Haldane, 1935; Muller, 1928).
+per loci, which is within the upper range of spontaneous mutation rates estimated at particular genes in different organisms (Haldane, 1935; Lynch, 2010; Nachman and

-228

-231
+Crowell, 2000).

+255

+258

 Physical structure of the genome: All individuals share the same physical architecture of the genome, which is defined by the number of autosomes, the presence or absence of a sex chromosome, the number of genes, their location on the chromosomes and the probabilities of recombination between these genes.
 Each individual inherits two alleles for each gene (i.e. diploid).
-Alleles effects are described by continuous values and are additive within and between loci, i.e. dominance effects are not considered, such as the value of a trait corresponds to the sum of allelic values at every locus:
+Allelic effects are described by continuous values and are additive within and between loci, i.e. dominance effects are not considered, such as the value of a trait corresponds to the sum of allelic values at every locus:

 l=n